Manufacturing IoT & Smart Systems

 From Paper Reports to Live Telemetry

+The facility — a single-site manufacturing plant running three production lines on legacy equipment — had no real-time visibility into operations.
 Shop-floor PLCs spoke Modbus but had no path to operations dashboards.
 Supervisors filled end-of-shift forms while management discovered downtime and throughput problems hours too late.
-Quotes from enterprise SCADA vendors priced basic visibility out of reach.

 UNS Architecture at a Glance